What other employers can learn from McDonald's legal commitment to eliminate sexual harassment from its restaurants

 It's a good time to revisit your sexual harassment policy and the training you provide to staff about it.
 Even if it's fit for purpose (and we've seen plenty that aren't), you will need to regularly refresh the training to make sure that staff are aware of the standards you expect and that you will take action against anyone who breaches this.

-Our back to basics training modules give managers confidence to manage these sort of issues.
+Our back to basics training modules give managers confidence to manage these sorts of issues.
 They help them to understand why policies and procedures matter, how they address legal issues and help an organisation mitigate risk.
 We have a specific module on sexual harassment which will help you to prepare for the change in the law.
 Please get in touch with Jenny Arrowsmith if you'd like further information.

 If you are a franchisor consider whether your own training and policies could be made accessible to franchisees and whether your franchise agreement should be amended to make this training and minimum standards compulsory.
 We can help with this.
 Catherine Palmer heads up our commercial franchise team and Charlotte Rees-John head of consumer goods and services regularly supports both franchisees and franchisors with the implementation of diversity and inclusion strategies as part of Irwin Mitchell's wider ESG support provided to clients.